 iv.
 20 such breaths complete one round of kapalbhati pranayama.
 You may continue with 2 more rounds to complete a set.

 Shalabhasana, also known as the locust pose, is excellent to strengthen the lower back.
 The ardha shalabhasana is the half locust pose.
-It can help to reduce backaches, massages
+It can help to reduce backaches, massages the pelvic organs, releases tension in the lower abdomen, and also tones the buttocks.

 i.
 Lie flat on your stomach with your chin on the floor.